A note on Ratliff-Rush filtration, reduction number and postulation number of $\mathfrak m$-primary ideals: INTRODUCTION

 \begin{question} Let $(R, \mathfrak m)$ be a Cohen-Macaulay local ring of dimension $d$ with an infinite residue field and $I$ an $\mathfrak m$-primary ideal.
-Is it always the case that $\rd(I) \leq \n(I)+d$? \end{question}
+Is it always the case that $r(I) \leq \n(I)+d$? \end{question}

-In this paper, we have answered the question proposed by Marley in a two dimensional Cohen-Macaulay ring.
-We have observed that the stability index of the Ratliff-Rush filtration $\rho(I)$ plays an important role in understanding the relationship between the reduction number and postulation number of an $\mathfrak m$-primary ideal $I$.
-Recall that the the \textit{stability index} of the Ratliff-Rush filtration with respect to $I$ is defined as:
+In this paper, we answer the above question raised by Marley for two-dimensional Cohen-Macaulay local rings.
+We observe that the stability index of the Ratliff-Rush filtration with respect to $I$, denoted by $\rho(I)$, plays an important role in understanding the relation between $r(I)$ and $\n(I).$ Recall that the \textit{Ratliff-Rush filtration} of $I$, is the filtration $\mathcal{F}=\{\widetilde{I^{n}}\}_{n \geq 0},$ such that $\widetilde{I^{n}}=I^{n}$ for sufficiently large $n.$ The \textit{stability index} of the Ratliff-Rush filtration with respect to $I$ is defined as: